 In front of a beautiful, modern, and functional new space, students, funders, and faculty dedicated the new playground at Calvin Donaldson Environmental Science Academy this morning surrounded by parents and other invited guests.

-With a gift of $100,000 from the Leonore Annenberg School Fund for Children and a match of $50,000 gift from the Benwood Foundation, Public Education Foundation, Hamilton County Department of Education and Calvin Donaldson Environmental Science Academy transformed the school’s playground and science lab into places for hands-on STEM learning.
+With a gift of $100,000 from the Leonore Annenberg School Fund for Children and $50,000 from the Benwood Foundation, Public Education Foundation, Hamilton County Department of Education and Calvin Donaldson Environmental Science Academy transformed the school’s playground and science lab into places for hands-on STEM learning.

 “We wanted our outdoor area and the science lab to inspire our students,” states Becky Coleman, principal of Calvin Donaldson.
 “The playground and nature area is a shared space with the intent to bring students and community members together around a school of excellence.
 Additionally, the science lab is now an engaging space for STEM hands-on learning that connects directly to Calvin Donaldson’s environmental science focus.”